 A shunt motor is one in which the field winding is connected across the armature, which, in turn, is placed across the power supply wires.
 This type is the one in general use.
-It must be slowly started but when it has gained its maximum speed, is maintains this speed fairly constant for varying loads.
+It must be slowly started but when it has gained its maximum speed, it maintains this speed fairly constant for varying loads.
 Fig. 4.

-The compound motor is a combination of the two foregoing types, the disad-tages of each being largely overcome, and the advantages retained.
-The current vantages of each being largely overcome, and the advantages retained.
+The compound motor is a combination of the two foregoing types, the disadrantages of each being largely overcome, and the advantages retained.
 The current first passes through the series field, and then to the armature which is connected in series with this field, and has the shunt field connected across its terminals as shown in the diagram.
 Fig. 5.

 In starting motors on high voltage circuits a form of rheostat must be used, fig. 6.
-This is termed a "starting box" in the case of a shunt or compound motor, and consists of a number of contacts mounted on a slate base with a handle to touch the contact, and resistance wire mounted on the back of the slate base and con-nected with the contacts.
+This is termed a "starting box" in the case of a shunt or compound motor; ng.
+0. Inis is termed a "starting box" in the case of a shunt of compound indior, and consists of a number of contacts mounted on a slate base with a handle to touch the contact, and resistance wire mounted on the back of the slate base and con-nected with the contacts.
 As the handle is moved over the contacts, the motor gains more and more speed, until the arm has reached the last contact where a stop prevents its further movement.
-An electromagnet immediately attracts an iron bar on the arm, and holds the arm at the last contact.
-The electromagnet is connected across the line and holds the arm while current is passing through the motor.
-Should the current fail or be shut off, the motor will continue to revolve for a few moments, and the current generated in its armature will be sufficient to hold the arm to the electromagnet.
-However, as the motor slows down, the electromagnet releases the arm which is forced by a spring to return to the first contact and thus cut off the line from the motor.
+An electromagnet innediately attracts an iron bar on the arm, and holds the arm at the last contact.
+The electromagnet is connected percess the line and holds the arm while cuffrent is more the output the motor. across the line and holds the arm while cufrent is passing through the motor.
+Should the current fail or be shut off, the motor, will continue to revolve for a few moments, and the current generated in its armature will be sufficient to hold the arm to the electromagnet.
+However, as the motor slows down, the elect:omagnet releases the arm which is forced by a spring to return to the first contact and thus cut off the line from the motor.
 Now should the current be again turned on, the motor will be safe as it has been automatically disconnected.
 Otherwise if such a device did not release the arm, the motor would come to a stop on the failure of the current, and when current was again turned on, the armature would probably be ruined or badly damageo by the rush of current, due to the fact the motor would not be producing any counter E. M. F. This electromagnet is termed "no-voltage release" and starting boxes equipped with them are styled "automatic."
-To start a motor equipped with a starting box, the switch controlling the current is first turned on, and then the arm is moved slowly, waiting till the armature has attained the maximum speed on each contact before the arm is moved to the next contact.
+To start a motor equipped with a starting box, the switch controlling the current is first turned on, and then the arm is moved slowly, switch controlling the current is nist turned on, and then the arm is moved slowly, waiting till the armature has attained the maximum speed on each contact before the arm is moved to the next contact.
 When the motor is to be stopped, the switch is opened and the motor will come to a stop.
 Care should be taken to see that the arm has been released before starting a motor, for the failure of the arm to return may cause damage to the motor.
-By covering the pole pieces of the electromagnet with thin paper its failure to operate can often be prevented.
+By covering the pole pieces of the electromagnet with thin openet its failure to operate one offer he coverted. paper its failure to operate can often be prevented.